formsend/nano/README.md

 ## POST: Checkout Pages (More Secure)

-More advanced params can be passed in the body of a POST request.
+More advanced options can be used in the body of a POST request.

 ```
 https://nano.to/[NANO_ADDRESS_OR_USERNAME]